ElektraInitiative/libelektra/src/tools/website-frontend/README.md

 This file does not exist by default.
 It needs to be copied from the template `application-config.json.tpl`.
-To copy the configuration template and mount it into the key database, execute the command `kdb mount-rest-frontend-config`.
+To copy the configuration template and mount it into the key database, execute the command `kdb mount-website-frontend-config`.
 The configuration will then be available below `@config_root@/@config_default_profile@`.

 #### APIs (Backend & GitHub)